Here are answers to frequently-asked questions.

 How do reactive stains work and what results can be expected?

 Reactive stains don’t just colour the wood.
 Although they may contain pigments of a predominant colour like traditional stains, they also contain components that react with certain natural wood elements such as tannins and sapwood.
-This reaction creates darker areas, or conversely lighter or even discoloured areas.
+This reaction creates darker areas, or conversely lighter.
 In fact, they accelerate the wood’s natural aging by giving an antique patina to a new floor.

 How do i get the best result with an FX colour floor?